CraftAcademy/workshop/walkthroughs/step19.md

 ### The verification interface

-Every `Certificate` we create has a unique identifier.
-Each generated certificate displays a url that can used to verify the authenticity of the document.
+Every `Certificate` we create has a unique identifier and displays a url that can be used to verify the authenticity of the document.

 In order for it to work we need to: